 How to make a leprechaun trap?

 The leprechaun is supposed to climb up the ladder, go under the rainbow and try and catch the gold!
-We cut out a square in the cardboard so he’ll fall through just before he gets the gold!
+We cut out a square in the cardboard so he’d fall through just before he gets the gold!

 What happens when you don’t catch the leprechaun?